kodykronberger/subreddit-scraper/README.md

 # subreddit-scraper
-A simple bot for scraping the "hot" page from a subreddit.
+A simple bot for scraping the "hot" page from a specific subreddit.

 This is a short tool I have written in Python for practice.
 This is also the first web-scraping bot I have ever written.